phiresky/thought-forge-ai/README.md

 | 7    | Create music from prompt                                                     | Text to Audio (MusicGen)              | $0.17[^6]                | MusicGen self-hosted                        | [step-07-music.ts][s7src]                | [music.mp3][s7eg]        |
 | 8    | Create subtitles for burn in                                                 | None                                  | $0                       | -                                           | [step-08-subtitles.ts][s8src]            | [subtitles.ass][s8eg]    |
 | 9    | Merge and cut video, normalize loudness and merge audio, burn in subtitles   | ffmpeg                                | $0                       | -                                           | [step-09-ffmpeg.ts](s9src)               | [merged.mp4][s9eg]       |

+Apart from the video generation the whole process is pretty cheap ($0.7 per video).
+The video generation is both the most enticing part and also the worst (wrt API and quality).
+I assume this will change in the coming months.

 [s0src]: ./src/step-00-find-topic.ts
 [s1src]: ./src/step-01-write-monologue.ts